lazysquirrellabs/blog/_posts/2021-08-05-how-windows-mixed-realitys-poor-reliability-forced-a-kiosk-game-switch-to-htc-vive.markdown

 ---
 In a [previous article]({{ site.post8 }}){:target="_blank"}, I described the development of VoedingscentrumVR, an educational, kiosk, VR game for Windows Mixed Reality.
 Although at the time of writing it seemed like it was the end of that game’s development, some surprises crossed our path.
 Eventually, we ditched Windows Mixed Reality altogether and switched to a HTC VIVE, SteamVR-powered solution and we are happy we did it.
 Here’s the story behind that shift.

-**Disclaimer***:* Most of the events described in this article happened before the COVID-19 pandemic hit the Netherlands and the different testing stages happened either before the restrictions started, or after most of them had been lifted.
+> **Disclaimer***:* Most of the events described in this article happened before the COVID-19 pandemic hit the Netherlands and the different testing stages happened either before the restrictions started, or after most of them had been lifted.
+{: .callout }

 # A small summary